FullBlackWolf/TOGGLE/_posts/2025-10-10-Mature-Ferroptosis.md

 1 Preprocessing
 ---

 The default GEO data file is located at `C:/GEOANALYSIS/GSE232429`.
 Change the working directory in R to: `C:/GEOANALYSIS/GSE232429`.
+Highly recommended to use `Rstudio`.
+Need to select the environment which containing `anndata`, in `Tools > Global options > Python > Python interpreter`

 1.1 Load required packages (R Studio)
 ---